 Traffic

-A modest estimate of commercial vehicles using the development is 3000 vehicles per day.
+A modest estimate of commercial vehicles using the development is up to 3000 vehicles per day.
 Access is proposed by a turn off the A508.
 Traffic will be increased along the roads radiating from this junction and onto Deanshanger, Buckingham, Potterspury, Towcester, Yardley Gobion, Grafton Regis and Roade.
 This will cause further delays at peak hours.
 Traffic from Castlethorpe, Hanslope and Haversham will also be affected.
 For vehicles turning right into the site there will be a central lane capable of holding five lorries.
 There have been fatalities turning on and off the A508.

 Heading from the A5, the proposed junction will be before the Dogsmouth Brook at Cosgrove: this is only 300m from the roundabout and, at times, will cause tailbacks to the already congested junction.
+Local residents will know that it can take only one HGV at busy times to completely block the Old Stratford roundabout, so this development could risk complete gridlock at the roundabout at peak times.

 The Northampton Gateway development at Junction 15 of the M1 stipulates that to avoid adding more load onto the A508, all HGVs must turn north when leaving the site, except when an official diversion is in place.
 In such a situation, all those HGVs will be coming south to join the HGVs entering and leaving the Furtho site.
 Further land has been approved to increase size of the Gateway development at junction 15, adding further heavy traffic to the A508.

 The latest Transport Assessment concludes that the impact of the development on local and Strategic Road Network (SRN) routes and its associated traffic will not have an impact on the overall operation of the junction and actually predicts a negative growth in traffic.
-Despite no apparent consideration for other proposed developments in the area, WNC are evidently 'content' that there will be no impact on the SRN routes and it has been agreed with the council to assess the junction and provide mitigation measures in 2031!
+Despite little or no consideration for other proposed developments in the area, WNC are evidently 'content' that there will be no impact on the SRN routes and it has been agreed with the council to assess the junction and provide mitigation measures in 2031!

 ...a place where people are proud to live, with strong sustainable communities, decent homes, a fulfilling job, and stress free travel through well connected places”